Calculus Readiness Diagnostic Test

-There are two different math diagnostic/placement tests at UNCG.
-The UNCG Calculus Readiness Diagnostic Test linked on this page is for students in majors that require MAT 190 – Precalculus or MAT 191 – Calculus I. The MAT 120 Placement Test is for students wishing to take MAT 120 – Business Calculus.
+There are three different math diagnostic/placement tests at UNCG.
+The UNCG Calculus Readiness Diagnostic Test linked on this page is for students in majors that require MAT 190 – Precalculus or MAT 196 – Calculus A. The MAT 120 Placement Test is for students wishing to take MAT 120 – Calculus with Business Applications.
 More information about the MAT 120 Placement Test can be found at MAT 120 Placement Test.
 The UNCG Statistics Readiness Diagnostic Test is for students that wish to take STA 108 Elementary Introduction to Probability and Statistics.
 More information about the Statistics Readiness Diagnostic Test can be found at Statistics Readiness Diagnostic Test.

 Q. What is the format and content of the UNCG Calculus Readiness Diagnostic Test?

 The diagnostic test is entirely multiple choice and is available online through Canvas.
-Completion of a practice test should help a student gauge the length of the diagnostic test and determine the scope of the Precalculus material being assessed.
 More information about the topics covered on the diagnostic test can be found at Preparing for the Diagnostic Test.

 Q. Can I use a calculator on the UNCG Calculus Readiness Diagnostic Test ?